wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 16 shows us how to list files in a directory which contain a certain line

 * Script 17 shows us how to get specific files and the number of lines

+* Script 18 shows us how to show files that do not contain a certain word